 3. Simplify the design

 Brimming the slides with only text or graphics will ruin your entire presentation.
-If you want the audience to listen to you and focus on your point, try keeping a balance between the content and visuals.
+If you want the audience to listen to you and focus on your point, try using aesthetic ppt to keeping a balance between the content and visuals.
 If you don’t have much knowledge about design, you can go for pre-designed presentation templates.